LogoMist

 Generics & Lifetimes

 Generics and lifetimes are declared in angle brackets after the struct name.
-Lifetimes are associated with the reference/pointer type within the field declarations.
+Reference types use the * prefix.

 }